Sole Survivor (1970 film): Plot

-Having survived the crash, Hamner, who had remained in the military after the war and is now an Air Force brigadier general, is asked by investigators Lieutenant Colonel Josef Gronke (William Shatner) and Major Michael Devlin (Vince Edwards) to accompany their team to the remains of the B-25.
-Fearing disciplinary action and the end of his military career should the truth of his cowardice be found out, he tries to convince Gronke and Devlin that the entire crew bailed out over the Mediterranean with him and that the pilotless aircraft somehow flew on by itself.
-Although the discovery of a harmonica belonging to crewman Gant (Lawrence P. Casey) indicates that the crew did not bail out over the sea, the bodies are nowhere to be seen.
+Hamner, the sole survivor of the crew, has remained in the military and is an Air Force brigadier general.
+Investigators Lieutenant Colonel Josef Gronke (William Shatner) and Major Michael Devlin (Vince Edwards) invite him to accompany their team to the wreck site.
+Fearing disciplinary action should the truth of his survival be found out, he tries to convince Gronke and Devlin that the others bailed out over the Mediterranean with him and that the pilotless aircraft somehow flew on by itself.
+The discovery of a harmonica at the site, belonging to crewman Gant (Lawrence P. Casey), indicates the crew did not bail out over the sea, but the bodies remain nowhere to be found.

-Unable to find evidence to the contrary, the team has no choice but to accept Hamner's explanation, though Devlin is convinced that Hamner is lying, knowing firsthand the guilt over his own bad judgment when he crashed his military aircraft in California, killing some school children.
-Devlin confronts an inebriated Hamner, who finally admits his actions, although he points out that pilot Mac (Patrick Wayne) had turned down navigator Hamner's heading to a Nazi occupied landing point, and then believed that the others had probably (and "should have") bailed out rather than flying on in the damaged aircraft.

-When Devlin returns to his tent, the ghosts of the crew make their appearance to Hamner, leading him to flee in panic across the desert in a jeep.
-Followed by the investigators, the chase ends with them arriving at the scene of an abandoned life raft (the crew having abandoned the aircraft in the darkness, convinced they were still over open water), revealing to the entire team what Hamner has already admitted to Devlin.
+The investigation team has no choice but to accept Hamner's explanation, though Devlin is convinced that Hamner is lying.
+Devlin also feels guilty about a military aircraft he crashed in California, when school children were killed due to his poor judgement.
+Devlin confronts an inebriated Hamner, who admits his actions, although he points out that pilot Mac (Patrick Wayne) had turned down navigator Hamner's heading to a Nazi occupied landing point, and then believed the others had probably (and "should have") bailed out rather than flying on in the damaged aircraft.
+The ghosts of the crew make an appearance to Hamner in his tent, and he flees into the desert in a jeep.
+The investigators follow him to an abandoned life raft which shows the crew, acting in darkness, was convinced they were bailing out over open water - confirming Hamner's confession to Devlin.

-The heading to the life raft and an estimate of how long they could survive on foot helps the team find the missing bodies.
-The ghost of each crewman vanishes as their bodies are recovered, their spirits accompanying their remains back to the United States.
-Tony, however, had died under the tail of the aircraft and a solitary Tony remains at the aircraft.
-A glimmer of hope remains, as a diary is found near Mac's body, mentioning Tony's return to the aircraft.
-The team decides to make one final detailed search at the crash site.
+The team calculates the distance between the wreck and the life raft and estimate how long the crew survived on foot.
+They find the missing bodies and each ghostly crewman vanishes as their bodies are recovered.
+The spirit of Tony, who died under the tail of the aircraft, remains behind.
+A diary found near Mac's body mentions Tony's return to the aircraft and the investigative team decides to make one final detailed search at the crash site.